Errand of Mercy: Production

 Story editor D.C.
-Fontana said she thought the Romulans were much more interesting than the Klingons but the Klingons were chosen as the regular adversaries of the series because they did not need any special makeup like the pointed ears for the Romulans.
+Fontana said she thought the Romulans were much more interesting than the Klingons, but the Klingons were chosen as the regular adversaries of the series because they did not need any special make-up like the pointed ears for the Romulans.

-The Klingons' dark-skinned, mustached look was the idea of John Colicos who played Kor.
-Makeup artist Fred Phillips agreed that they should have a "Genghis Khan" look.
-In Gene L. Coon's script the Klingons were described as simply "Oriental, hard-faced."
+The Klingons' dark-skinned, mustachioed look was the idea of John Colicos who played Kor.
+Make-up artist Fred Phillips agreed that they should have a "Genghis Khan" look.
+In Gene L. Coon's script, the Klingons were described as simply, "Oriental.
+Hard-faced."

+A view of a citadel at the beginning of Act One in the episode features a stock footage shot of the Citadelle Laferrière in Haiti.
+While the script originally called for a matte painting, using the stock footage proved to be more cost-effective.

 Reception

 Zack Handlen of The A.V.
 Club gave the episode a 'B+' rating, describing it as "fun" but noting "logical holes throughout".

 Hollywood.com said "Errand of Mercy" was among the best of Star Trek episodes about the Klingons, noting in this episode the war-craving Klingons thought the Organians were peasants.
-A ranking of every episode of the original series by Hollywood, placed this episode 25th out of 79 episodes.
+A ranking of every episode of the original series by Hollywood placed this episode 25th out of 79 episodes.

 In a review of fictional Star Trek aliens in 2018 by CBR, the Organians were noted as a powerful species.
 They were particularly impressed with the Organian character Trefayne, who was one of the Organian council members that talks to Kirk.

 In 2016, SyFy ranked guest star John Colicos's performance as Kor (the Klingon leader), as the 13th best guest star on the original series.
 Colicos went on to reprise his role as Kor decades later on the Star Trek spin-off Star Trek: Deep Space Nine.
-The franchise was trying to do numerous cross-overs whenever possible to enhance franchise continuity.
+The franchise was trying to do numerous cross-overs whenever possible to enhance continuity.
 Directors were happy with enhancements to continuity, such as actors reprising their roles as characters the audience was already familiar with.
 Being consistent with continuity and bringing back old characters meant the audience would feel familiar with what was being presented.

 A 2018 Star Trek binge-watching guide by Den of Geek, recommended this episode as part of the "foundations of Star Trek".

+In popular culture

+The 1988 song "What's on Your Mind (Pure Energy)" by American synth-pop band Information Society uses a sample of Leonard Nimoy's voice from this episode.
+Nimoy's son Adam facilitated this.
+The same sample was used in the 2018 song "Dame Tu Cosita" by El Chombo and Cutty Ranks.